Linguistic-Data-Consortium/webtrans24/docs/elb_and_acm.md

 ## Overview

-Elastic Load Balancer (ELB) is an AWS service is a managed load balancer that we'll use to handle public web traffic and TLS termination.
+Elastic Load Balancer (ELB) is an AWS service for a managed load balancer that we'll use to handle public web traffic and TLS termination.
 AWS Certificate Manager (ACM) is a secure SSL/TLS certificate management service that integrates with ELB.

 ## How To